mapprotocol/docs/map-protocol/validator/Rewards.md

 # Epoch Reward

-Introduction to Makalu chain epoch rewards and the target reward release schedule.
+Introduction to Map chain epoch rewards and the target reward release schedule.

 ## What are Epoch Rewards?